silinternational/idp-in-a-box/terraform/010-cluster/README.md

  - Locate ACM certificate for use in ALB listeners
  - Create application load balancer (ALB)
  - Create CloudWatch log group
+ - Optionally create a Cloudwatch dashboard
+ - Optionally create a NAT gateway
+ - Create a Cloudflare rule to allow access to the NAT gateway (if enabled)

 ## Required Inputs